-Long known as “The Pearl of the Tyrrhenian”, Milazzo stands on a peninsula culminating with a small promontory that, pointing to the Aeolian Islands, extends over the sea between the Gulf of Patti and Messina, allowing the simultaneous view of the volcanoes Etna, Stromboli and Vulcano.
+Long referred to as 'The Pearl of the Tyrrhenian Sea', Milazzo stands on a peninsula culminating in a small promontory that points out to the Aeolian Islands and stretches out into the sea between the Gulf of Patti and Messina, allowing simultaneous views of the volcanoes Etna, Stromboli and Vulcano.

-With a temperate climate and luxuriant Mediterranean nature, thanks to the long beaches and the rocky promontory, Milazzo is a town with a predominantly seaside tourist vocation that expresses its maximum splendor from the spring months to late autumn.
+With its temperate climate and luxuriant Mediterranean nature, thanks to its long beaches and rocky promontory, Milazzo is a town with a predominantly seaside tourist vocation that expresses its full splendour from the spring months until late autumn.

 However, even in the winter months there are countless places of interest and attractions offered by Milazzo and the surrounding area